RakshithaKalkura/physio-net-challenge/README.md

-# George B. Moody PhysioNet Challenge 2025
+# George B. Moody PhysioNet Challenge 2025 - Team Name: **neuron_binders**

-## What's in this repository?

-This repository contains a simple example that illustrates how to format a Python entry for the [George B. Moody PhysioNet Challenge 2025](https://physionetchallenges.org/2025/).
-If you are participating in the 2025 Challenge, then we recommend using this repository as a template for your entry.
-You can remove some of the code, reuse other code, and add new code to create your entry.
-You do not need to use the models, features, and/or libraries in this example for your entry.
-We encourage a diversity of approaches to the Challenges.

-For this example, we implemented a random forest model with several simple features.
-(This simple example is **not** designed to perform well, so you should **not** use it as a baseline for your approach's performance.)
-You can try it by running the following commands on the Challenge training set.
-If you are using a relatively recent personal computer, then you should be able to run these commands from start to finish on a small subset (1000 records) of the training data in a few minutes or less.
+## 🫀 PhysioNet Challenge - Chagas Disease Detection
+This repository contains code for detecting Chagas disease using ECG signals.
+We use a Residual 1D CNN model for binary classification and participate in the [George B. Moody PhysioNet Challenge 2025](https://physionetchallenges.org/2025/).

-## How do I run these scripts?
+## How to run?

-First, you can download and create data for these scripts by following the [instructions](https://github.com/physionetchallenges/python-example-2025?tab=readme-ov-file#how-do-i-create-data-for-these-scripts) in the following section.
+First, clone the repository and download the necessary data.

 Second, you can install the dependencies for these scripts by creating a Docker image (see below) or [virtual environment](https://docs.python.org/3/library/venv.html) and running